alexjbrown2/alexjbrown2/README.md

 - 👋 Hi, I’m Alex
 - 👀 I’m interested in web development and augmented reality
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python after 15 years of working with Javascript/nodejs
 - 💞️ I’m looking to collaborate on cool shit
 - 📫 How to reach me on twitter @webdevlex